Angela Merkel leaves a mixed legacy in Africa | DW | 01.12.2021

 The number of Merkel's trips to Africa grew noticeably in 2016, a year after Germany's so-called migration crisis when some million migrants and asylum seekers arrived in the country, Kurtz points out.

-He says Merkel's concern with limiting irregular migration to Europe , which was a priority of Germany's EU partners, especially France, came at a detriment to some of Germany's other Africa policies.
+He says Merkel's concern with limiting irregular migration to Europe , which was a priority of Germany's EU partners, especially France, came at the detriment to some of Germany's other Africa policies.

-During Merkel's leadership, Germany's interest has shifted somewhat from East Africa to West Africa, Merkel told DW in an interview.
+During her leadership, Germany's interest shifted somewhat from East Africa to West Africa, Merkel told DW in an interview.

 Germany has significantly expanded cooperation with the Sahel states of Mali, Mauritania, Chad, Burkina Faso and Niger.